Native Scots and their

 Monroe [5th president], James Buchanan [15th] and Ulysses S. Grant [18th].)

 Dallas!
-(Just how Dallas, Texas got its name is
+(Just how our Dallas got its name is

 unclear and there is little evidence to support the idea that it was somehow based

 Andrew Carnegie and

 University is named, were both of Scottish descent.